• Skip to primary navigation

 I have provided the measurements for this starter in grams because it is easier to ensure accuracy (although sourdough starters are very forgiving and can tolerate eyeball measurements - as long as you're feeding your starter more than it weighs).

-Many people come to my Facebook Group asking for help with their sourdough starter - and often the problem is that they aren't using accurate measurements.
+Many people come to my Facebook Group asking for help with their sourdough starter - and often the problem is that they are measuring using volume rather than weight.

-Once they start weighing their ingredients, their starters develop quickly and rarely have issues.
+Once they start weighing their ingredients accurately, their starters develop quickly and rarely have issues.

 So let's get started and create you a super active sourdough starter so you can start baking as soon as possible!